Chicago Loop: Chicago Riverwalk

 The Chicago Riverwalk spans the southern edge of the Chicago River.

 Grant Park

-Grant Park is located on the shores of Lake Michigan.
+Grant Park is on the shore of Lake Michigan.
 Set aside in the late 19th century, it was originally known as "Lake Park" but was renamed for Civil War general and U.S. President Ulysses Grant.
 Buckingham Fountain was constructed in 1927 in Grant Park.

 Maggie Daley Park

-Maggie Daley Park is located to the east of Millennium Park.
+Maggie Daley Park is east of Millennium Park.

 Millennium Park

-Millennium Park is located northwest of Grant Park.
+Millennium Park is northwest of Grant Park.
 Originally intended to celebrate the new millennium, it opened in 2004.

 Printer's Row Park

-Officially known as Park No. 543, this park is located in the Printer's Row neighborhood.
+Officially known as Park No. 543, this park is in the Printer's Row neighborhood.
 It contains a community garden and an ornamental fountain.